Renault-Nissan fights court battle with Indian workers on operations during COVID-19 surge

 By Sudarshan Varadhan and Aditi Shah

-CHENNAI, May 23 (Reuters) - Renault-Nissan has told an Indian court it needs to continue production at its car plant to meet orders, dismissing concerns of an employee union that alleged COVID-19 safety protocols were being ignored at the factory, legal filings show.
+CHENNAI, May 23 (Reuters) - Renault-Nissan has told an Indian court it needs to continue production at its car plant to meet orders, rejecting claims from an employee union that COVID-19 safety protocols were being ignored at the factory, legal filings show.

 Renault-Nissan India and workers at its plant in the southern state of Tamil Nadu have been locked in a legal tussle after workers petitioned a court to halt operations because social distancing norms were being flouted and company-provided health benefits were outweighed by the risk to their lives.